 The mental burden of hiring the right people is high!

 This week’s guest had a really interesting journey into the world of recruitment.
 She initially got rejected for her first role with an agency for being “too corporate”.
 Undeterred, Neeta Sharma called them back the next day and said, “I wanna work here!”.
-Neeta then guided us through her thoughts on the key requirements for hiring well for start-ups and tells us, “In a start-up, what you need from your people changes very quickly”.
+Neeta then guided us through her thoughts on the key requirements for hiring the right people and hiring well for start-ups.
+She tells us, “In a start-up, what you need from your people changes very quickly”.

 Neeta’s journey to the UK tech start-up scene started in Canada.
 She worked for enterprise-scale investment management companies and a prominent consultancy.
 This period was very valuable as she learn’t from “True HR Business Partners”.
 Fast-forward to 2020.
 Neeta has worked with a host of start-up companies including YoYo Wallet, JudoPay, Cloudbanter, miDrive, and EdgePetrol, and is now the CHRO for a successful InsurTech called INSTANDA which has over 80 employees.